AdobeDocs/commerce-operations.en/help/configuration/bootstrap/set-parameters.md

 One way to set the application mode is by editing `.htaccess`.
 This way, you do not have to change Apache settings.

-You can modify `.htaccess` in any of the following locations, depending on your entry point to the Magento application:
+You can modify `.htaccess` in any of the following locations, depending on your entry point to the Commerce application:

 - `<magento_root>/.htaccess`
 - `<magento_root>/pub/.htaccess`